FilipAlberski/taskify/features.md

 ---maybe create diffrent dashboards of tasks with diffrent filters (hard one, i dont know right now how to do this, will learn it later :)

 -After clicking task he will navigate to the other page with only this task

+permissions:

+-global permissions like user have permission to the main project -project permissions, user have permissions to the diffrent projects -issue permissions, user that dont have permission to the project have permission to the task in this project